Modular Multi-Rotors: From Quadrotors to Fully-Actuated Aerial Vehicles: Conclusion

-In this work, we proposed a modular UAV that can increase its strength and controllable DOF from 4 to 5 and 6.
-We present two module designs, $R$- and $T$-module, both of which are torque-balanced.
-The combination of the heterogeneous team of modules determines the number of controllable DOF.
-We extend the concept of the actuation ellipsoid to find the best reference orientation for a structure to hover efficiently.
-We propose a generalized control policy for vehicles with 4, 5, and 6 controllable DOF.
+We present a modular UAV that can increase its strength and ADoF from 4 to 5 and 6 with two torque-balanced module designs, $R$- and $T$-module.
+The module configuration determines the ADoF.
+We model the actuation capabilities of the structures using the actuation ellipsoid and actuation polytope.
+The polytope is an analysis tool to check whether a structure can satisfy certain tasks requirements such as hovering at a certain tilt angle.
+We use the actuation ellipsoid to find the best frame for a structure.

-The experiments in real robots show our prototypes of $R$- and $T$-modules, and demonstrate that our controller works for vehicles with 4, 5, and 6 controllable DOF.
-With the increased number of controllable DOF, the vehicle can perform the independent motion in translation and rotation.
-The simulation in CoppeliaSim shows the scalability of the modular heterogeneous system.

-For future work, we want to explore more possibilities in motion for the modular system such as omnidirectionality.
-Also, as different structure configurations satisfy different task requirements, we want to study systematic approaches to generate suitable structure designs given task requirements and available modules.
+In future work, we would like to explore more configurations of H-ModQuad such as omnidirectionality.
+Also, since different configurations satisfy different task requirements, we want to study systematic approaches to generate suitable designs given task requirements and available modules.